cetz-package/cetz/src/matrix.typ

   matrices = matrices.pos()
   let out = matrices.remove(0)
   for matrix in matrices {
+    // Short circuit multiplication with the neutral element if out in _ident {
+      out = matrix
+      continue
+    } else if matrix in _ident {
+      continue
+    }

     let (m, n, p) = (
       ..dim(out),
       dim(matrix).last()